GerHobbelt/mupdf/docs/src/mutool-show.rst

       A path starts with either an object number, a property in the trailer dictionary, or the keyword "trailer" or "pages".
 Separate elements with a period '.' or slash '/'.
 Select a page object by using pages/N where N is the page number.
 The first page is number 1.

    ``*``
       You can use ``*`` as an element to iterate over all array indices or dictionary properties in an object.
+Thus you can have multiple keywords with for your ``mutool show`` query.